 What Does It All Mean?

 SO what does all of this mean, where should you go for your hosting?
-Well as I mentioned in the beginning of this article, it really depends on your entire solution.
-It is impossible for myself, or anyone else to issue a blanket statement saying if you do X this plan is right, if you do Y this plan is right.
+Well as I mentioned at the beginning of this article, it really depends on your entire solution.
+It is impossible for myself, or anyone else to issue a blanket statement saying if you do X this plan is right if you do Y this plan is right.
 There are so many things to consider that you really must consult with individuals that have gone down the road before.